 It took a rained out, 80-guest, dockside concert to motivate these clients to add strategic shelter to their elevated deck overlooking Lake Minnetonka’s exclusive Smithtown Bay.
 The retired hospital system CEO wanted protection from rain, wind, sun and bugs without diminishing the space’s outdoor feel or compromising the lake view and natural light inside the home.
 It had to blend architecturally and look like it had been designed with the house 20 years ago.
 It also needed to support an outdoor kitchen fit for a most serious master chef.
 This NARI member collaborated with the architect who designed the original home to get the details just right.

 For two decades the homeowners made do with an open deck and a grill.
 Evening meals often were accompanied by blinding sun, unexpected showers or bloodthirsty bugs.
 Today, it’s different.

-A smartphone-controlled Arcadia pergola opens and closes for versatile shelter.
+A smartphone-controlled Struxture pergola opens and closes for versatile shelter.
 The space can be enjoyed rain or shine throughout an extended lake-shore season.